1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

 "This is not Kansas City," she added at the end of the news conference.

-Graves said a motive for the shooting is still unclear.
+Graves said a motive for the shooting is still unknown.
 At least one firearm has been recovered, she added.

+"The Super Bowl is the most unifying event in America," President Biden said."For this joy to be turned to tragedy today in Kansas City cuts deep in the American soul.
+Today's events should move us, shock us, shame us into acting."

+Vice President Kamala Harris added, "Today was supposed to be a day of celebration and joy in Kansas City.
+Instead, it is another day where America has experienced senseless gun violence.
+It doesn't have to be this way.

-It's unclear yet how many fans were attendance, but NPR member station KCUR said that during last year's victory parade close to 1 million flooded downtown for the rally.
+It's unclear yet how many fans attended the celebration, but NPR member station KCUR said that during last year's victory parade close to 1 million flooded downtown for the rally.

-In preparation for the expected crowd size, 800 law enforcement officers were on scene for the parade, Graves said.
-The heavy police presence helped in getting fans to safety once the shooting began and in administering life-saving aid to gunshot victims, she said.
+In preparation for the expected crowd size Wednesday, 800 law enforcement officers were on scene for the parade, Graves said.
+The heavy police presence helped in guiding fans to safety once the shooting began and also in administering life-saving aid to gunshot victims, she said.

-The shooting started right after the parade rally ended and came from the west of Union Station, Graves said.
-Videos captured of the scene and shared on social media show crowds of people running away from Union Station as officers rushed in.
+The shooting, west of Union Station, started right after the parade rally with Chiefs players including Patrick Mahomes and Travis Kelce had ended, Graves said.
+Videos of the scene shared on social media show crowds of people running away from Union Station as officers rushed in.

 Many families were in attendance